 4. La Vraie Vie by Adeline Dieudonné (Iconoclaste, 2016)

 La Vraie Vie, which won Le Prix Goncourt des Lycéens in 2018, is set in a house that seems like any other.
-Dieudonné’s most recent science-fiction is a thrilling depiction of an unnamed young girl, her younger brother, Gilles, and the tragic incident that interrupts their lives.
+But it is a thrilling depiction of an unnamed young girl, her younger brother, Gilles, and a tragic incident that interrupts their normal seeming lives.
 Raised by a practically silent mother and a father more dedicated to hunting and television than his children, the duo grow up in eerie proximity to death and disappearance, playing in old crashed cars and with their father’s dead animals kept in a side room.
 After tragedy strikes, Gilles changes dramatically and we follow his older sister’s resilient effort to bring back the brother she knew.